software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >   }
 >   ```
 >
-> - In the Thymeleaf template we can add the request parameter to a link:
+> - In the Thymeleaf template the request parameter can be added to a link in the following way:
 >
 >   ```html
 >   <a